pilars-protocols/governance/org-docs/CHARTER.md

 The mission of this organization is to:

 -  Develop Specifications and associated documents, NOT code or data
--  Oversee the PILARS protocols releasing at least one version which has a DOI (Digital Object Identifier) issued by the University of Queensland, and to oversee the
+-  Oversee the PILARS protocols releasing at least one version which has a DOI (Digital Object Identifier) issued by the University of Queensland, and to oversee the release of further revisions if the Steering Committee decides they are called for
--  Approve final drafts of one or more articles about PILARS which will become the recommended way of citing
+-  Approve final drafts of one or more articles about PILARS which will become the recommended way of citing PILARS
 -  Approve the development of further materials related to the protocols if needed

 ## 2. Steering Committee